foodcoops/foodsoft/lib/foodsoft_wiki/README.md

 gem 'foodsoft_wiki', path: 'lib/foodsoft_wiki'
 ```

+This plugin introduces the foodcoop config option `use_wiki`, which can be set
+to `false` to disable the wiki.
+May be useful in multicoop deployments.

 This plugin is part of the foodsoft package and uses the GPL-3 license (see
 foodsoft's LICENSE for the full license text).